-I have attempted to structure the fuselage code letters used on USAAF WWII
+I have attempted to structure the field letter codes used on USAAF WWII

 training aircraft into a meaningful format.
-As of this writing I feel that the code data for Basic and Advanced
+As of this writing I feel that the code data for basic and advanced

-flight training aircraft is fairly complete.
-The data for fighter and multiengine bomber trainers is continuing
+flying training aircraft is fairly complete.
+The data for fighter and multi-engine bomber trainers continues

 to be collected.
 I welcome all information as there are no doubt omissions and revisions to be made.
 Is this list correct,